-Services Australia
+Services Australia Contact us57 General information59

 Family Tax Benefit Part A

 Family Tax Benefit Part A is a supplementary payment to assist low and middle income families with the direct costs of raising dependent children.
 It is paid for each eligible child in the family and can be paid in fortnightly instalments or as an annual lump sum.